gabriel4649/JMdictDB/README.txt

 A Makefile is provided that automates the loading and updating of JMdictDB database.
-It is presumed that there is a functioning Postgresql instance, and that you have access to the database "postgres" account.
+It is presumed that there is a functioning Postgresql instance, and that you have access to the database "postgres" account or some account with enough privledges to create and drop databases.

 The Makefile is usable on both *nix and Windows systems but the latter requires a working Gnu 'make' program.